ramdhanfirdaus/os212/about.md

 # About

-This is a GitHub Page template on GitHub.
+Hi, I’m @ramdhanfirdaus from Operating System 2021-2 C This is a GitHub Page for Operating Systems
-Fill free to clone/fork/hijack/whatever it!

 <br>
 # More Information